StudyConnect-ZHAW/Backend/.github/pull_request_template.md

 - [ ] All code has been properly tested
 - [ ] All tests pass successfully
 - [ ] Code has been reviewed for clarity, readability, and maintainability
-- [ ] Code has been properly documented with JavaDoc comments
+- [ ] Code has been properly documented with comments